-More than three years have passed since Dan and Judy Houdeshell lost their son, but even now the northern Ohio parents don’t fully know what led to his death.
+Even years following the death of their son, Dan and Judy Houdeshell in Ohio still don’t fully know what led to his death.

-What they do know is that 36-year-old Kevin Houdeshell ran out of insulin over the New Year’s holiday, and he ended up with dangerously high blood sugars that spiraled into diabetic ketoacidosis (DKA), leading to him die alone in his apartment in January 2014.
+What the still-grieving parents do know is that 36-year-old Kevin Houdeshell ran out of insulin over the New Year’s holiday in January 2014, and he ended up with dangerously high blood sugars that spiraled into diabetic ketoacidosis (DKA), leading to him die alone in his apartment.

 In the aftermath of that horrible tragedy, the Houdeshells are doing what they can to make sure nothing like it happens to anyone else.

 The D-parents have fought for a new law in their state to allow pharmacies to distribute an emergency supply of insulin to those who needed it.
-That law has been adopted in their home state of Ohio and is now being emulated nationwide: over the past three years, 5 states have passed Kevin’s Law, and by the end of the year, 4 more states could join the ranks.
+That law has been adopted in their home state of Ohio and as 2017 moved forward that legislation is being emulated nationwide: in the three years since their son’s death, 5 states have passed Kevin’s Law, and several other states are looking to join the ranks.

 “It’s something that has to be done.
-If we can save one life, it’s worth it,” Dan Houdeshell said during a recent phone interview.
+If we can save one life, it’s worth it,” Dan Houdeshell said during a phone interview with DiabetesMine.
 “Kevin would do anything for anybody, so we just have to.
 We couldn’t let it lie without trying to help other people.”

 Kevin Houdeshell was an avid cross-country runner who was captain of his high school track team.
 He had a love for extreme weather and outdoorsy activities, including fishing, and he’d drop a line anywhere in the water.
 He was also a huge fan of the Cleveland baseball team and even made a habit of touring pro baseball fields across the country.

 Kevin worked for TGI Friday‘s since he was 18, working his way up to head bartender.